cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

     sudo docker run hello-world
     ```

+    >  You should be able to view these lines:

+    >  Hello from Docker!

+    > This message shows that your installation appears to be working correctly.

-## CMS Open Data Software Installation
+### Start Containers from CMS Open Data Container Images

-To install CMS software (CMSSW, ROOT, Python tools) for open data analysis, you can follow the steps outlined below.
-You can also refer to the [Lesson Docker Workshop 2022](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/03-docker-for-cms-opendata/index.html) for a detailed guide.
+To get access to CMS software (CMSSW, ROOT, Python tools) for open data analysis, you can follow the steps outlined below.

 ### CMSSW

+> For detailed information about CMSSW, you can refer to the documentation [CMS Open Data Guide](https://cms-opendata-guide.web.cern.ch/cmssw/cmsswanalyzers/).

 1. Download the docker image for CMSSW open data and start a container: